Skip to main content

 4. Configure storage networks

-A separate openstack_sharedfilesystem_sharenetwork_v2 resource will be automatically created for each file store, even if the file stores share the same private network and subnet.
+A separate openstack_sharedfilesystem_sharenetwork_v2 resource will be automatically created for each file storage, even if they use the same private network and subnet.

 resource "openstack_sharedfilesystem_sharenetwork_v2" "share_network" {